-- and WCL systems there is a strong increase in the fraction of positive strokes along the months.
-The fraction increases from $1.2 \pm 1$ % in early fall (FCL) to $17 \pm 7$ % at late winter (WCL).
-Higher fraction of positive strokes during winter storms was observed in previous studies over this region (Yair et al., 1998) and studies conducted worldwide (e.g.: Hojo,1989; Ezcurra et al., 2002; Finke and Hauf, 1996). - This tendency in the fraction of positive strokes emphasizes the impact of the changing thermodynamic conditions on thunderclouds properties and hence on the processes of charge separation.
-Rakov and Uman (2003) reviewed several mechanisms that can explain an increase in the fraction of positives stokes in the cold season.
-The first mechanism is related to the decrease in the distance between the positive - charge center in the cloud and the ground.
-During winter, due to the decrease in the tropospheric temperatures and in the altitude of the mixed phase region in clouds (see Fig. 2), the upper positive charge center is closer to the ground.
-This may increase the probability of positive strokes.
-Additional proposed mechanism is the better exposure of the upper positive charge center, located near cloud top and in the anvil, to the ground due to stronger wind shear in the winter (Brook et al., 1982; Levin et al., 1996; Williams and Yair, 2006).
+increases from 1.2 ± 1 % in early fall (FCL) to 17 ± 7 % in late winter (WCL).
+A higher fraction of positive strokes during winter storms was observed in previous studies over this region (Yair et al., 1998) and studies conducted worldwide (e.g., Hojo et al.,1989; Ezcurra et al., 2002; Finke and Hauf, 1996).

+This tendency in the fraction of positive strokes emphasizes the impact of the changing thermodynamic conditions on thundercloud properties and hence on the processes of charge separation.
+Rakov and Uman (2006) reviewed several mechanisms that can explain an increase in the fraction of positive strokes in the cold season.
+The first mechanism is related to the decrease in the distance between the positive charge center in the cloud and the ground.
+During winter, due to the decrease in the tropospheric temperatures and in the altitude of the mixed-phase region in clouds (see Fig. 2),